Our impartial Careers Education, Information, Advice and Guidance (CEIAG) commitment to our students

 We will then communicate special careers activities and events to students through Unifrog.
 These could include access to a virtual tour or access to a careers fayre, amongst many others.

-The College also uses the services of a specialist education company called Changing Education to support us with our careers provision.
+The College also uses the services of a specialist education company called MPLOY to support us with our careers provision.
 They supply an independent careers advisor each week to have 1-1 careers interviews with our students, as well as supporting us with our work experience programmes.

 We also have strong links with the Macc Pledge.
 Linked to the local Chamber of Commerce, the pledge works alongside local schools across Cheshire to ensure students do not leave school not in education, employment, or training (NEET).
-The Macc Pledge have helped us with visits to real businesses as well as organising careers fayres for our students.
-Here is a link to a careers fayre held on Tuesday 2 March 2021 which our KS3 students attended.
+The Macc Pledge have helped us with visits to real businesses as well as organising careers fairs for our students.
+Our Year 10 visit the Macclesfield Careers Fayre annually in October with the last visit on 18 October 2023.